Fighting DUI Cases in Pennsylvania –

 Because the laws are complicated and the penalties can vary, you absolutely must speak with a DUI attorney who understands how the system works— call Justin Ketchel for a free legal consultation.

 How a DUI Lawyer Can Help

 At Ketchel Law, our greatest strength lies in critically analyzing and dissecting the details of a police officer’s report looking for weaknesses, neutralizing the police officer’s testimony, and questioning the testimony of any experts regarding blood or breath testing.

 Sometimes the arresting officer does not have reasonable suspicion to stop your vehicle or probable cause to justify your arrest.
 If this is the case, we can work to suppress the evidence and gain a dismissal of the DUI charge.

 When a full dismissal is not possible, we strive to negotiate an alternative to jail time (home detention, alternative housing, or work release) or have the charges reduced.

 For first-time DUI offenders, we negotiate for placement in the Accelerated Rehabilitative Disposition (ARD) program.
 And, when an alternative resolution is not possible, we represent DUI clients at trial.

-Our experience and knowledge, along with our strong persuasive skills, allows us to provide you with the best possible defense.
+Our experience and knowledge, along with our strong persuasive skills, allow us to provide you with the best possible defense.

-Call the law offices of Justin J. Ketchel at 412-456-1221 for a free legal consultation.
+Call Ketchel Law at 412-456-1221 for a free legal consultation.
 We take your case seriously and are committed to providing quality legal advice.